todogroup/osposurvey/2020/README.md

-The 2020 survey is currently in the field.
-Please answer the questions at https://www.surveymonkey.com/r/todo2020?ospo=todorepo.
-The non-personally identifiable results will be published in this repository.
+The 2020 survey has closed.
+The results will be published in this repository soon.